-The Minimum Energy Efficiency Standard (MEES) is a regulatory requirement that applies to all private residential properties.
-It requires all aforementioned properties to have an Energy Performance Certificate (EPC) rating of E or above.
-Failure to meet these requirements can result in restrictions on the granting and continuation of existing tenancies.
+The Minimum Energy Efficiency Standard (MEES) is a regulatory requirement that applies to all new private residential as well as commercial properties.
+It requires all rented properties to have an Energy Performance Certificate (EPC) rating of ‘E’ or above.
+It is the responsibility of the landlord to verify this has been done.

-- If the landlord has let a sub-standard property that is in breach of the rules for three months or more, they face a financial penalty of up to £4,000 and a possible publication penalty.
+- If a landlord has let a sub-standard property that is in breach of the rules for three months or more, they face a financial penalty of up to £4,000 and a possible publication penalty.

 - If a landlord fails to comply with a compliance notice they face a financial penalty of up to £2,000 and a possible publication penalty.

 For commercial landlords, renting out a non-compliant property for up to three months can result in a fine up to 10% of the property’s rental value.
 Renting a non-compliant property for more than three months can mean a fine of 20% of the property’s rental value, to a maximum of £150,000.

 Energy Performance Certificates (EPC) are assessments conducted on a property’s energy use and energy efficiency.
 They need to be conducted by an accredited energy assessor prior to property being rented for domestic or business tenants.